-Provision Position Specific Reason(s) if any Amendment Sought EIT-EN-O2 - Renewable Oppose It is not appropriate, nor achievable, to "maximise" the generation capacity of 7.6 electricity generation renewable electricity generation activities in Otago.
-The generation capacity of renewable electricity generation activities in Otago: (1) is maintained and, if practicable maximisedincreased, within environmental limits, and (2) contributes to meeting New Zealand's national target for renewable electricity generation.
+Provision Position Specific Reason(s) if any Amendment Sought EIT-EN-O2 - Oppose It is not appropriate, nor achievable, to EIT-EN-O2 - Renewable electricity generation Renewable electricity oppoor "maximise" the generation capacity of renewable electricity generation The generation capacity of renewable electricity generation activities in Otago: generation activities in Otago. is maintained and, if practicable maximisedincreased, within environmental lim and its, (2) contributes to meeting New Zealand's national target for renewable electricity generation .

-Provision P Position Specific Reason(s) if any Amendr ment Sought EIT-EN-P5 - Non- renewable energy generation Oppose In certain situations it is not always practical to avoid the development of non-renewable energy sourced activities, for example activities in remote locations with a lack of daylight, or wind or water supply especially in winter and that rely on constant or secure electricity supply (so often require generators or backup generators).
+Provision Position Specific Reason(s) if any Amend ment Sought EIT-EN-P5 - Non- renewable energy generation Oppose In certain situations it is not always practical to avoid the development of non-renewable energy sourced activities, for example activities in remote locations with a lack of daylight, or wind or water supply especially in winter and that rely on constant or secure electricity supply (so often require generators or backup generators).
 In respect of clause (3) it is appropriate that adverse effects of REG beyond those on waterbodies should be managed.
-When energy Otag re use of renewable energy is a practical alternative to the use of non-renewable gy, aAvoid the development of non-renewable energy generation activities in o and facilitate the replacement of non-renewable energy sources, including the of fossil fuels, in energy generation. provide for activities associated with the investigation, identification and assessment of potential sites and energy sources for renewable electricity generation, require the prioritisation of sites for new renewable electricity generation activities where adverse effects on highly valued natural and physical resources and mana whenua values can be avoided or, at the very least, minimised, manage the adverse effects of developing or upgrading renewable electricity generation activities, that: (a) are within the beds of lakes and rivers and the coastal marine area, or (b)(a) involve the taking, use, damming or diversion of water and discharge of water or contaminants, provide for the operation and maintenance of existing renewable electricity generation activities, including their natural and physical resource requirements, within the environmental limits, and restrict the establishment of activities that may adversely affect the efficient functioning of renewable electricity generation infrastructure (including impacts on generation capacity).
+Whe ener Otag EN-P5 - Non-renewable energy generation re use of renewable energy is a practical alternative to the use of non-renewable avoid the development of non-renewable energy generation activities in o and facilitate the replacement of non-renewable energy sources, including the of fossil fuels, in energy generation. provide for activities associated with the investigation, identification and assessment of potential_sites and energy sources for renewable electricity generation, require the prioritisation of sites for new renewable electricity generation activities where adverse effects on highly valued natural and physical resources and mana whenua values can be_avoided or, at the very least, minimised, manage the adverse effects of developing or upgrading renewable electricity generation activitiesthat: (a) are within the beds of lakes and rivers and the coastal marine area, or (b)(a) involve the taking, use, damming or diversion of water and discharge of water or contaminants, provide for the operation and maintenance of existing renewable electricity generation activities, including their natural and physical resource requirements, within the environmental limits, and restrict the establishment of activities that may adversely affect the efficient functioning of renewable electricity generation infrastructure (including impacts on generation capacity).